Memnoc/learning-rust/projects/ownership/readme.md

 - _Stack_: **all data stored on the stack must have a fixed size**

   - _last in, first out_ stores values in the order it gets them and removes them in the opposite order.
 So basically the stack removes values from the top of the stack and so on.
-  - Adding data is _pushing onto the stack_ to the stack and removing data is _poppig off the stack_.
+  - Adding data is _pushing onto the stack_ to the stack and removing data is _popping off the stack_.
   - Pushing to the stack is faster than allocating to the heap (allocator does not have to search for a place to store memory, it's always at the top of the stack)
   - Modern processors are faster if they jump around less.
   - When the code calls a function, the values passed into the function (including any pointers to data on the heap) and the function's local variables are pushed onto the stack.